kat-er-ina/gemss/data/README.md

 ## Example Datasets

 - Example datasets can be generated directly in the `demo.ipynb` notebook.
-- To govern the parameters of dataset generation, edit the `gemss/config/generated_dataset_parameters.json` file
+- To govern the parameters of dataset generation, edit the `gemss/config/generated_dataset_parameters.json` file.
-- By default, the example datasets are not being saved
+- By default, the example datasets are not being saved.

 ### Data Preprocessing